morbos/rpi/README.md

-This program is a brige between the sx1276 lora module and the Mosquitto broker.
+This program is a bridge between an SX1276 lora module and the Mosquitto broker located on the LAN.

-The program, spitest.cpp has prereq: wiringpi paho-mqtt
+The program, spitest.cpp has prereqs: wiringpi paho-mqtt

-The Lora module is wired up using CE1 as so:
+The SX1276 Lora module is wired up using CE1 as so:

 These are the RPi Zero W pin header#s.